-\ For POTENTIAL FINANCIAL BENEFITS IDENTIFIED, we have included five-year averages to account for year-to-year volatility in the data.
-We have not included performance targets for the reasons discussed on pages 12-13.
+For POTENTIAL FINANCIAL BENEFITS IDENTIFIED, we have included five-year averages to account for year-toyear volatility in the data.
+We have not included performance targets for the reasons discussed on page 12.
 Prior to FY 04-05, this statistic included misspent funds from prior years as well as potential financial benefits identified for future years.
 Beginning in FY 04-05, this statistic has only included potential financial benefits identified for future years.